Outdoor Art Destinations

 On the third Friday of each month, make plans to attend the popular ’til Midnight at the Nasher program.
 That’s when you can enjoy live entertainment and a movie in the garden.
 The fun kicks off at 6 p.m.

 Planning a visit to Tennessee?
-You’ll have to check out the art there in the form of Nashville murals.
+You’ll have to check out the art there and some of the best Nashville murals you can find in the state.

 Olympic Sculpture Park, Seattle, Washington